mccainfamily/dotfiles/README.md

 # Dotfiles Repository

-**Modular, role-based development environment** for network engineering, DevOps, and software development.
-Features a flexible bundle system for customized installations.
+This is the dotfiles for McCain family MacOS systems.
+It also features a flexible profile and app bundle system for customized installation of applications.

 📚 **[Read the Full Documentation](https://mccainfamily.github.io/dotfiles/)**